yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## New Parameters and Values

 The protocol described in this document requires User-Authenticating App to natively redirect end-user to Client App, which means it needs to obtain Client App's native_callback_uri.
 To this end new parameters and values are proposed.

 "app2app":
 : New scope value, used by Client App to request an app2app flow from Initial Authorization Server.

-Initial Authorization Server, processing an app2app flow according to this document, MUST provide Client App's redirect_uri as Native Callback uri to Downstream Authorization Server in one of these methods:
+*Initial Authorization Server*, processing an app2app flow according to this document, MUST provide Client App's redirect_uri as Native Callback uri to Downstream Authorization Server in one of these methods:

 "native_callback_uri":
 : OPTIONAL.
 New authorization endpoint request parameter.
-If provided

 "app2app:native_callback_uri":
 : New structured scope value including the **app2app** flag as well as the native_callback_uri, separated by a colon.

-Downstream Authorization Server, processing an app2app flow according to this document:
+*Downstream Authorization Server*, processing an app2app flow according to this document:

 * MUST retain the native_callback_uri in downstream authorization requests they create.
 * MAY validate the native_callback_uri.